mattermost/docs/source/configure/configuration-settings.rst

 Maximum Connection Idle Timeout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Maximum time a database connection can remain idle.
+The maximum time a database connection can remain idle.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ConnMaxIdleTimeMilliseconds": 5`` with numerical input.                                                                 |